GD doesn't make the cut: Three ways that non-differentiability affects neural network training: Appendices for section

-These properties, established for minimum at 0, extend naturally to any point $c \in \mathbb{R}^n$ through translation.
-Since translation moves points parallel to coordinate axes without rotation, it preserves all geometric relationships between hyperplanes and the epigraph, particularly the non-verticality property.
-We formalize this in the following proposition:
+\end{proof} The properties established above for minimum at 0, extend naturally to any point $c \in \mathbb{R}^n$ through translation.
+Since translation moves points parallel to coordinate axes without rotation, it preserves all set properties, and the geometric relationships between hyperplanes and the epigraph, particularly the non-verticality property.
+We formalize this in the following proposition.

-\begin{proposition} Let $f$ be a convex function with finite global minimum at $c$.
-Then $q^* = w^* = f(c)$. \end{proposition} \begin{proof} Through the change of variable $y = x - c$, we obtain $f(x) = f(y + c) = g(y)$, which is convex in $y$ by composition.
+\begin{proposition} Let $f$ be a convex function with a finite global minimum at $c$.
+Then $q^* = w^* = f(c)$.
+Furthermore, if $f$ takes finite values on an open ball around $c$, then the set of optimal solutions of the max crossing problem will be non empty and compact. \end{proposition} \begin{proof} Through the change of variable $y = x - c$, we obtain $f(x) = f(y + c) = g(y)$, which is convex in $y$ by composition.
 Now, $g$ is a convex function with global minimum at 0, and the results follow from our previous propositions. \end{proof}